vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 ## Making candidate ordering more predictable

 _TL;DR: candidate sorting could produce inconsistent results when GTID histories diverged.
-In v25, ERS and `PlannedReparentShard` use consistent ordering that keeps a candidate behind any tablet with a strictly more complete history_
+Since Vitess 23.0.6 and 24.0.3, ERS and `PlannedReparentShard` use consistent ordering that keeps a candidate behind any tablet with a strictly more complete history.
+These fixes are also included in v25_

 ### The Problem